-You may need to get qualifications specially certified to be recognised in Canada.
+You may need to get qualifications specially certified to be recognized in Canada.
 Other certificates might not be as well respected as similar Canadian qualifications.

 The more documentation you can provide of experience and what you actually do, the higher your chance of entering the Canadian job market at your current level.

 But don’t panic!
 It’s not a permanent step back.
-Canada is commercially and economically a considerable power, so if you’ve got the experience, it’ll be recognised eventually.
+Canada is commercially and economically a considerable power, so if you’ve got the experience, it’ll be recognized eventually.

 You’ll also need to check that your Canadian visa lets you work in your chosen field.

 This varies by province, but some jobs are highly desired (engineers, IT guys, etc.), and you can get special visas for this type of work.
 Other job markets are saturated, and, in these cases, the step backward can be a big one.